designingsean/portfolio/index.md

 show_tile: false
 ---

-I am a husband, father, casual gamer, puzzle maker, music lover, and UX professional.
+I am a husband, father, casual gamer, puzzle assembler, Disney aficionado, music lover, and UX professional.

 I believe that family should always come first, teaching is the best way to learn, and the best ideas usually show up in the shower.